Updated September 17, 2021.

 Weight gain (spare tire)

-If you have any of these, I’d take a good, hard look at your diet.
-Better yet, reach out to me 🙂
+If you have any of these, I’d take a good, hard look at how your diet is adding to inflammation in your body.

 How to Use Turmeric and Ginger to Reduce Inflammation